 In engineering, it all begins with ‘Why’, ‘Why not’, ‘How this works’, ‘If this’, ‘Imagine if’… creative thoughts and the sense of curiosity has always motivated engineers to build amazing things that we have such as electricity, vehicles, medicine, buildings and many other things we take for granted each day.
 Behind every innovative idea is an engineer.

 The reason many people are attracted to a career in engineering in the first place is the fascination and passion for how things work.
-Engineering is all about problem solving, finding better solutions and this requires a talent to think outside the box, and to envision a number of alternative solutions and scenarios.
+Engineering is all about problem-solving, finding better solutions and this requires talent to think outside the box and to envision a number of alternative solutions and scenarios.

-The world is currently facing with major challenges such as rapid population growth and climate change concerns, for engineers it’s important more than ever to find and produce creative and innovative solutions to the problems we face.
-Probably this is one of the reason we are seeing an increase in the number of schools that offer design alongside engineering.
+The world is currently facing major challenges such as rapid population growth and climate change concerns, for engineers, it’s important more than ever to find and produce creative and innovative solutions to the problems we face.
+Probably this is one of the reasons we are seeing an increase in the number of schools that offer design alongside engineering.

 Why is Curiosity Important for the Engineering Mindset?

-The rapid growth and technological advancement has brought new challenges for engineers that they’ve never seen before.
+The rapid growth and technological advancement have brought new challenges for engineers that they’ve never seen before.
 From the impact of climate change, fossil fuels to food and medical shortages, engineers in various fields are going to be integral to providing solutions across several industries.
-Emphasizing on the significance of creative thoughts and curiosity for engineering mindset, should be a key priority for engineers of the future.
+Emphasizing the significance of creative thoughts and curiosity for engineering mindset should be a key priority for engineers of the future.

 Creativity in Engineering

 Throughout the history of humankind and civilization, there have been plenty of innovative ideas in science and technology that have changed the way we do things in life.
 Here are just a few examples of creativity and innovation in modern engineering: